Blacklight: LED

-Ultraviolet light can be generated by some light-emitting diodes, but wavelengths shorter than 380 nm are uncommon, and the emission peaks are broad, so only the very lowest energy UV photons are emitted, within predominant not visible light.
+Ultraviolet light can be generated by some light-emitting diodes, but wavelengths shorter than 380 nm were uncommon and the emission peaks were broad.

+As of 2026, one LED manufacturer offers LEDs in wavelengths as short as 250 nm.
+Their blacklight LED peaks at 367.5 nm with a width of around 15 nm.

 Safety

 Although blacklights produce light in the UV range, their spectrum is mostly confined to the longwave UVA region, that is, UV radiation nearest in wavelength to visible light, with low frequency and therefore relatively low energy.
 While low, there is still some power of a conventional blacklight in the UVB range.
 UVA is the safest of the three spectra of UV light.
 The relatively low energy of UVA light does not cause sunburn.
 It can damage collagen fibers, so may accelerate skin aging and cause wrinkles.
 It can also degrade vitamin A in the skin.

 UVA light has been shown to cause DNA damage, but not directly, like UVB and UVC.
 Due to its longer wavelength, it is absorbed less and reaches deeper into skin layers, where it produces reactive chemical intermediates such as hydroxyl and oxygen radicals, which in turn can damage DNA and result in a risk of melanoma.
 The weak output of blacklights is not sufficient to cause DNA damage or cellular mutations in the way that direct summer sunlight can, although there are reports that overexposure to the type of UV radiation used for creating artificial suntans on sunbeds can cause DNA damage, photo-aging (damage to the skin from prolonged exposure to sunlight), toughening of the skin, suppression of the immune system, cataract formation and skin cancer.

 UV-A can have negative effects on eyes in both the short-term and long-term.